 To apply for federal assistance, a student (and parents of dependent students) must file the Free Application for Federal Student Aid (FAFSA) annually.
-Students file their FAFSA online at www.fafsa.gov.
+Students file their FAFSA online at https://studentaid.gov.
 Cayuga’s school code is 002861.
-Students (and dependent parents) must obtain a FSA ID (user name and password) that serves as your electronic signature when completing the FAFSA.
-You may obtain your FSA ID at https://studentaid.ed.gov/sa/fafsa at any time.
+Students (and dependent parents) must obtain an FSA ID (username and password) that serves as your electronic signature when completing the FAFSA.
+You may obtain your FSA ID at https://studentaid.gov/h/apply-for-aid/fafsa at any time.
 This FSA ID will be used for many financial aid purposes, so keep it safe, and in a location you can find when it is needed.

 Apply at least four weeks before the start of classes to provide the Financial Services Office sufficient time to review your application and notify you of your financial aid eligibility.
 FAFSAs received by April 15 will be considered for all available aid.
 Applications received after April 15th may only be considered for Pell, TAP, APTS, and student loans.

 - If you are a New York State resident, complete the Tuition Assistance Program (TAP) application.
 If a student did not successfully complete their TAP application at the time a FAFSA was filed, the student will receive an email or postcard from the state processing center outlining application instructions.